 8. Don’t offer any information.

-Now let’s talk about the mistakes clients make during depositions and the tricks defense lawyers employ to make you slip up.
-The list is quite long so this will be an ongoing series.
-Remember I’m not sitting around all day blawgging, I do have to work.
+Now let’s talk about a few of the mistakes clients make during depositions and the tricks defense lawyers employ to make you slip up.
+The list is quite long but I have no time to write about all the tricks.
+Remember I’m not sitting around all day, I do have to work.

 Rapid Fire – Rapid fire is a questioning technique used to trip the deponent up on rules two through eight and to make your answer appear to be less than trustworthy.
 You will recognize this technique is in use when answering the lawyer’s questions makes you light headed or out of breath.
 Rapid fire is what it sounds like.
 The next question comes immediately after you answer the previous question.
 There is little time to think.
 The deponent starts to feel anxious, and reacts by “firing back” at the lawyer.

 But what deponents have to realize is that seldom can they win this exchange.
 The lawyer has had weeks to prepare his/her questions.
-They are professionals and some, like me, have taken more than a thousand depositions.
+They are professionals and some, like I have, have taken more than a thousand depositions.
 During rapid fire it won’t take long before emotions take the place of reason and the Eight Simple Rules© are forgotten.
 I don’t care if you “meant to tell the truth” but because of “the lawyer’s questions” you became emotional and lost your head.
-Follow the damn rules.

 So how do you recognize this technique and how do you combat it?
 Well it’s pretty simple.
 Go back to the Eight Simple Rules© and review them.
 Remember, listen to the question, then make sure you understand the question, followed by if you don’t understand the question ask for clarification; and then pause and think about your answer.